Julia Hartley-Brewer: Broadcast guest appearances

-Views and incidents
+Views

 Hartley-Brewer was a long-standing supporter of Brexit during the campaign in 2016.
-On 29 March 2019, Hartley-Brewer spoke at the Leave Means Leave rally in Parliament Square, London.
+In March 2019, Hartley-Brewer spoke at the Leave Means Leave rally in Parliament Square, London.

-She is an atheist.
-In 2010, she described herself as a "staunch and long-standing republican".
-She is an honorary associate of the National Secular Society.

-In 2015, after Pope Francis issued the encyclical Laudato Si', calling for 'swift and unified global action' on environmental degradation and global warming, Hartley-Brewer wrote an article for The Daily Telegraph stating: "What the head of an anti-science body like the Catholic Church says about climate change is about as relevant as Kim Kardashian on the eurozone."
+She is an atheist and an honorary associate of the National Secular Society.
+In 2015, after Pope Francis issued the encyclical Laudato si', calling for 'swift and unified global action' on environmental degradation and global warming, Hartley-Brewer wrote in The Daily Telegraph stating: "What the head of an anti-science body like the Catholic Church says about climate change is about as relevant as Kim Kardashian on the eurozone."

-In June 2016, Hartley-Brewer said Owen Jones had "more in common with ISIS than he thinks" on Sky News after Jones walked out of an interview on the news channel following host Mark Longhurst's refusal to refer to the Orlando nightclub shooting as an assault on LGBT people.
-Hartley-Brewer also said, "neither the Sky presenter Mark Longhurst nor I said anything that was offensive, wrong or bigoted in any way" and that she would not apologise to Jones.
-By lunchtime of the following day of the interview and the comments by Hartley-Brewer, Ofcom had received nearly 60 complaints about the programme from viewers who said both Hartley-Brewer and Longhurst were dismissive of Jones's argument that the attack was one on the LGBT community.